 Many people go straight to Amazon’s customer reviews for feedback on products because of its convenient system.
 It allows you to rate and make comments, and then it shows overall results and groups similar statements.

 #4: Breadcrumb Navigation

 Guide your visitors to your site by showing them the path they’ve followed.
 It’s a good idea to implement this into the checkout process as well, to demonstrate the number of steps in the process.

 Free People has several subcategories under each category of clothing, so it’s helpful to see a map of what you’ve already seen.

 #5: Progressive Disclosure

 Showing related items to customers and hiding irrelevant information until sought out is an effective way to de-clutter your interface.
-It also gives indicators for action and promotes items that customers are interested in.
+It also gives indicators for action and promotes items that the clients are interested in.

 Victoria’s Secret suggests both related product items, as well as accessories to complete an outfit.
 Both encourage people to keep browsing and make a satisfying purchase.

 While of course creativity and uniqueness are both vital to great web design—ultimately, easy to understand user interface is crucial is you want your readers or customers to stick around and convert into returning visitors.